-The 2014 annual average concentrations for all 84 VOCs, and the 24-hour concentrations of 1,3-butadiene and benzene, at the Laredo Bridge monitoring site were below their respective long-term and 24-hour AMCVs.
+The 2015 annual average concentrations for all 84 VOCs, and the 24-hour concentrations of 1,3-butadiene, benzene, and ethylene dichloride at the Laredo Bridge monitoring site were below their respective long- term and 24-hour AMCVs.
 Adverse human health or vegetation effects would not be expected to occur as a result of short- or long-term exposure to the reported levels of these chemicals at this monitoring site.